Policies, Procedures and Forms

 Letter of Permission

-- You must obtain a minimum grade of C- to receive transfer credit.
+- A minimum grade of C- must be achieved to receive transfer credit.

 - Grades obtained in courses taken on Letter of Permission do not count towards the McMaster Grade Point Average (GPA).

-- Only 6 units of course work completed on Letter of Permission can be used toward satisfying minor requirements.
+- A maximum of six units of course work completed on Letter of Permission can be used toward satisfy the requirements for a minor.